coroutine/chef-postgresql/README.md

     * using some form of IP failover so the Master's IP address is automatically transferred to the standby
     * some STONITH mechanism for the old master, so it doesn't come back online

-This is a fork of the Opscode PostgreSQL cookbook, which as been modified to install PostgresQL 9.1 on ubuntu (10.04) (not tested on Red Hat platforms).
+This is a fork of the Opscode PostgreSQL cookbook, which as been modified extensively:
+    * supports PostgresQL 9.1 on ubuntu (10.04) (not tested on Red Hat platforms).
+    * adds a recipe to create PostgreSQL user accounts and databases (this particular addition couples this to the `database` cookbook)

 Additionally, the server recipe supports configuration for Hot Standby with Streaming replication (optionally synchronous).
 For more information, see the *Attributes* and *Usage* sections below. **NOTE** that this **only** works with PostgreSQL 1.9.